Contents

 Quality of school facilities

 Comfortable and well-equipped facilities can make your learning experience more enjoyable.
-Tour the school facilities if possible to ensure they meet your expectations.
+Tour the school facilities, if possible, to ensure they meet your expectations.

-Course types
+Course types and costs

-Expats with driving licenses from their home countries may be eligible for the half course, which typically lasts 65 to 90 days.
+Half course: Expats with driving licenses from their home countries may be eligible for the half course, which typically lasts 65 to 90 days.

-Ultimately, the choice between a full or half course hinges on your previous driving experience and your personal preferences.
+Ultimately, the choice between a full and a half course hinges on your previous driving experience and personal preferences.
 Now that you have insight into what to consider when choosing a driving school in Qatar and understand the course options available, you're one step closer to achieving your Qatar driving license.
 In our next section, we'll delve into the costs associated with these driving courses and the steps involved in the licensing process.

 Course costs

-The prices vary depending on the school and the type of learning course you take, full or half course.
+The prices vary depending on the school and the type of learning course you take — full or half course.
 Some schools also set different prices for driving lessons with male and female instructors.

 Driving school |